kingbee1/my-portfolio/README.md

 * Swiper
 * Emaijs

 Feel free to share your views with me, I will reall appreciate that.
-You can also be a contributor to this or any of my [projects] (https://github.com/kingbee1?tab=repositories).
+You can also be a contributor to this or any of my [projects](https://github.com/kingbee1?tab=repositories).
 Cheers! :beers: